Force Field Analysis

 Although Force Field Analysis was developed to better understand psychological forces within the workplace,

 (for Change Management purposes)

 Your Force Field template can also be used for other purposes

 - Pros & cons

 - One option vs. another

 - Perceptions of negotiating parties

-- And I'll bet you can come up with a few more ideas for how this simple but powerful tool might be effectively used
+- And you can probably come up with a few more ideas

 Use the middle columns to rate the respective powers of the opposing forces.

 (Use any rating system you want.
 Perhaps a scale of 0 to 10.)